javascript-tutorial/ro.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

-# Object to primitive conversion
+# Conversia obiectelor la primitive

 What happens when objects are added `obj1 + obj2`, subtracted `obj1 - obj2` or printed using `alert(obj)`?